defano/wyldcard/README.md

 [Variables](#variable-containers) | [Parts](#part-containers) | [Menus](#menu-containers) | [Message](#the-message) | [It](#the-it-container) | [Selection](#the-selection-container) | [Target](#the-target-container)

-A _container_ is anything in HyperCard that you can `put` a value into: parts, variables, properties, menus, the message box, the selection and the target are all containers.
+A _container_ is anything in WyldCard that you can `put` a value into: parts, variables, properties, menus, the message box, the selection and the target are all containers.
 HyperTalk uses the `put` command to place a value into a container; do not use `=` to assign values as you might in other languages.

 #### Variable containers